 Between January and May 2021, the European Commission conducted both a public consultation and a consultation directed to a target group, including banks, on the review of the crisis management and deposit insurance framework.
 Both consultations included questions on whether to move forward with the EDIS proposal, and the targeted consultation also included specific questions on the design and features of a European deposit insurance scheme.
-The European Commission indicated that the responses to the consultations will serve for the review of the current crisis management and deposit insurance framework.
+The European Commission indicated that the responses to the consultations will serve for the review of the current crisis management and deposit insurance framework, and is currently considering the answers received.